OR WAIT null SECS

 Starting with the location of the sponsor or legal representative of an EU clinical trial: US pharmaceutical companies have traditionally looked to the United Kingdom for competent and capable partners to conduct clinical trials in Europe owing to the ease of communication that the shared language brings.
 Unfortunately, solely UK-based CROs can no longer conduct clinical trials in the EU on behalf of sponsors from the US or other non-European locations.
 EU law demands that the sponsor or legal representative be established in the EU.

-In contrast, EU Sponsors or CRO partners based in the EU can conduct a clinical trial for medicinal products in both the EU and the UK.
+In contrast, EU sponsors or CRO partners based in the EU can conduct a clinical trial for medicinal products in both the EU and the UK.
 In 2019, in its Human Medicines (Amendment etc.) (EU Exit) Regulations,4 the UK introduced an approved countries list that defines where a clinical trial sponsor or their legal representative may be established to be allowed to conduct a clinical trial for medicinal products in the UK.
 This list initially includes all EU and European Economic Area (EEA) countries and will be reviewed at least every three years by the British government.

 Acting as legal representatives for non-EU sponsors—whether from the UK or other parts of the world—CROs must be legally integrated in the EU to be able to conduct clinical trials there.
 UK-based CROs must establish a presence in the EU if they do not want to be left out.

 Over the lifecycle of a clinical trial, various submissions such as initial applications, substantial amendments, or end of trial notifications must be made.
 Sponsors or CRO partners of clinical trials for medicines in the EU27 and UK are responsible for these submissions.
-They can no longer solely use the EU portals—currently still the Common European Submission Portal (CESP) and, from Jan 31, 2022, onward, the Clinical Trials Information System (CTIS).
-Instead, they must use the British MHRA gateway, as the MHRA is now the standalone medicines and medical devices regulator for the UK.
+They can no longer solely use the EU portals—currently still the Common European Submission Portal (CESP) and, from January 31, 2022, onward, the Clinical Trials Information System (CTIS).
+Instead, they must use the MHRA gateway, as the MHRA is now the standalone medicines and medical devices regulator for the UK.

 Similarly, the EU/EEA and the UK are now separate regulatory entities with regards to drug safety.
 Thus, parallel reporting through the appropriate channels in the EU (EudraVigilance gateway) and UK (MHRA gateway) is necessary.